Code of Practice for the Private Keeping of Dogs

 Councils have specific local laws and orders regarding dog management and

 dog owners need to be aware of these and abide by them.
-Local laws/orders cover issues such as numbers of dogs allowed per property, requirements for leashing in public places and picking up and disposal of a dog's faeces deposited in public areas.
+Local laws or orders cover issues such as numbers of dogs allowed per property, requirements for leashing in public places and picking up and disposal of a dog's faeces deposited in public areas.